Andrés Neumann: Incubator and archive for the arts and culture in Tuscany

 The development of the Andres Neumann Archive and Legacy project has been entirely implemented by Giada Petrone, who previously worked for the archives of Renato Nicolini and Judith Malina.

 Il Funaro Cultural Center has been internationally recognised as a model of incubator for the arts and culture.

 At present

 At present Neumann is active as a professional for the creative and cultural industries, coaching, teaching and promoting individuals and entities with missions in the arts.
-He lives in Europe and Latin America.
+He lives in Buenos Aires, Argentina since 2023.